How to start an online casino: a guide to starting an online gambling business

 United Kingdom Gambling Commission (UKGC)

 Being one of the most reputable and stringent regulatory bodies in the world, the UKGC requires operators to meet strict standards for player protection, responsible gambling, and AML compliance.
-The UK is a large and mature market, which makes it an attractive jurisdiction for operators looking to target UK players.
+The UK is a large and mature market, making it an attractive jurisdiction for operators targeting UK players.

 Curacao eGaming